Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 console.log("Bye");
 ```

 There won't be any promise rejection because we set, `const result = true`.
-Set it to `false`. and our output should be similar to
+Set it to `false`.
+And our output should be similar to

 ```txt
 Hello there